Page last updated: July 2026 · Rates and program guidelines current as of publish date

 Reverse Mortgage (HECM) — No Monthly Payment

-The most distinctive option: access equity as a lump sum, line of credit, or monthly income — with no monthly principal or interest payment required.
-Loan balance grows over time and is due when you leave the home.
-Non-recourse: heirs never owe more than the home value.
-Ideal for long-term Florida residents who want to eliminate payments and age in place.
-See our full Reverse Mortgage Florida page.
+Access equity as a lump sum, line of credit, or monthly income with no required principal or interest payment.
+Balance grows over time, due when you leave the home.
+Non-recourse — heirs never owe more than the home is worth.
+See the full reverse mortgage guide →

 2